Kundalakesi: Story

 Kundalakesi (lit.
 The woman with long curly hair) was born in a merchant family in the city of Puhar.
 She loses her mother during childhood and lives a sheltered life.
-One day she sees a Buddhist robber and gambler and falls in love with him.
+One day she sees a robber and gambler who posted as Buddhist, falls in love with him.
 The thief, Kaalan, has been sentenced to death for banditry.
 Besotted with Kaalan, Kundalakesi implores her rich merchant father to save him.
 Her father petitions the king for the thief's release.
 He pays Kalan's release, and the king agrees to release him because Kalan's father was also a minister in his court.
 Kundalakesi and Kaalan are married and live happily for some time.

 The love fades, and one day, the sulking Kundalakesi reminds Kalan of his criminal past.
 This enrages the mercurial Kaalan.
 He plots to murder her and steal her jewels.
 He tricks her into visiting the summit of the nearby hill.
 Once they reach the summit, he announces his intention to kill her by pushing her off the hill.
 Kundalakesi is shocked and asks him to grant a final wish — she wishes to worship him, her husband, by going around him three times before she dies.
 He agrees and, when she gets behind him, Kundalakesi pushes him off the summit, killing him.

 Kundalakesi feels disgust and remorse with what she did to Kalan.
 She learns about different religious traditions and converts to Buddhism.
 She renounces, becomes a nun and achieves nirvana.